luxinano/mini-aspire/README.md

 ## Usage
 Import `mini-aspire.postman_collection.json` to your postman.
-You might need to update the `APP_URL` environment variable to your URL localhost.
+You might need to update the `APP_URL` collection variable to your URL localhost.

 The application provides 8 APIs:
 - Login